 Color cast is everywhere.
 Take a photo of a snowscape on a sunny day.
 The snow is blue, not white because it reflects the color of the sky.
 So this color cast is OK.
 What about the bride in the sparkly white dress on a beautiful grass lawn?
 Is green the color she wants in her gown?
 On her skin?

 A white balance setting that doesn’t match the light in the scene is an extreme example of colorcast.
 Consider a sunny scene with the white balance set to tungsten or incandescent.
 It’s way too blue.
-Same goes for a daylight WB setting inside.
+The same goes for a daylight WB setting inside.
 The result is a very yellow colorcast.

 For the most part, the white balance settings in our cameras get us fairly good results.
 A day with bright sun shining through thin clouds looks OK with a daylight balance.
 The true color the camera sees is bluer than daylight, but not by much.
 Certainly, it’s not enough difference to see with our eyes.